BlindReviewAAAI18/FSbasedMLStream/README.md

 <P>Second, our approach can detect concept drifts hidden in
 multi-label data streams.
-To track concept drifts hidden in multi-label data streams, we propose a concept drifting detection method based on the label distribution and the fea- ture distribution.
+To track concept drifts hidden in multi-label data streams, we propose a concept drifting detection method based on the label distribution and the feature distribution.
 It is capable of capturing concept drifts in multi-label data streams effectively.
 Contrary to the classification-error based concept drifting detection method in the data stream classification such as (Gama et al. 2014;
 Frias-Blanco et al. 2015), we define the difference of data